Evergreen: Reasons for being evergreen or deciduous

 In areas where there is a reason for being deciduous, e.g. a cold season or dry season, evergreen plants are usually an adaptation of low nutrient levels.
 Additionally, they usually have hard leaves and have an excellent water economy due to scarce resources in the area in which they reside.
-The excellent water economy within the evergreen species is due to high abundance when compared to deciduous species.
-Whereas deciduous trees lose nutrients whenever they lose their leaves.
+The excellent water economy within the evergreen species is due to high abundance when compared to deciduous species, whereas deciduous trees lose nutrients whenever they lose their leaves.
 In warmer areas, species such as some pines and cypresses grow on poor soils and disturbed ground.
 In Rhododendron, a genus with many broadleaf evergreens, several species grow in mature forests but are usually found on highly acidic soil where the nutrients are less available to plants.
 In taiga or boreal forests, it is too cold for the organic matter in the soil to decay rapidly, so the nutrients in the soil are less easily available to plants, thus favoring evergreens.

-In temperate climates, evergreens can reinforce their own survival; evergreen leaf and needle litter has a higher carbon-nitrogen ratio than deciduous leaf litter, contributing to a higher soil acidity and lower soil nitrogen content.
+In temperate climates, evergreens can reinforce their own survival; evergreen leaf and needle litter has a higher carbon–nitrogen ratio than deciduous leaf litter, contributing to a higher soil acidity and lower soil nitrogen content.
 This is the case with Mediterranean evergreen seedlings, which have unique C and N storages that allow stored resources to determine fast growth within the species, limiting competition and bolstering survival.
 These conditions favor the growth of more evergreens and make it more difficult for deciduous plants to persist.
 In addition, the shelter provided by existing evergreen plants can make it easier for younger evergreen plants to survive cold and/or drought.

+Uses

+Evergreen plants can have decorative as well as functional uses.
+In months where most other plants are dormant, evergreens with their sturdy structure, and vibrant foliage are popular choices to beautify a landscape.
+Additionally, evergreens can serve as a windbreak, stopping heat loss from buildings during cold months when placed on the northwest side of a structure.